Working with Spirits of the Land and Ancient Sites.

 Working with Spirits of the Sea

-Since moving to Cornwall Laetitia discovered the ocean had played an important role in her life.
-Working with sea energies has produced remarkable results in her work and she researched the connections of the moon, tides, shore life, plants and most importantly the history of ancestral Wisewomen who have worked in unison with sea spirits.
-Laetitia is intrigued by the myths and local legends of the merfolk and sea monsters.
+Since moving to Cornwall Laetitia discovered the ocean had played a significant role in her life.
+Working with sea energies has produced remarkable results in her work and these were enhanced by researching the connections of the moon, tides, shore life and plants.
+She also researched the fascinating history of ancestral Wisewomen who worked in unison with sea spirits and is intrigued by the myths and local legends of merfolk and sea monsters.